Can CBC fight depression? Studies show it may boost the brain’s ‘bliss’ molecule.

 Anandamide not only improves mood but has been found to reduce fear – as seen in this study on humans and mice – and may even affect pregnancy.
 This study found that high levels of anandamide are needed for ovulation.

 As we see from the studies above, happier people have less of the FAAH enzyme responsible for breaking down anandamide and therefore have higher levels of the bliss molecule.

 This is where CBC comes into play.
-Both CBC and CBD are believed to inhibit the FAAH enzyme, with studies showing CBC’s potential as the best non-psychoactive cannabinoid for depression.
+Both CBC and CBD are believed to inhibit the FAAH enzyme, with studies suggesting CBC may be the best non-psychoactive cannabinoid for depression.

 In this scientific study, the anti-depressant activity of CBC and other cannabinoids was tested on mice.
 In one part of the study – a forced swim – CBC, CBD and Delta 9 THC all showed significant anti-depressant effects.
-In the second part of the study – a tail suspension test – CBC and Delta 9 THC were confirmed to have the most significant mood-elevating properties.
+In the second part of the study – a tail suspension test – CBC and Delta-9-THC were sid to have the most significant mood-elevating properties.

 Further displaying CBC’s efficacy at fighting depression, this review of another study in the British Journal of Pharmacology states that “a CBC-extract displayed pronounced antidepressant effect in rodent models.”

 CBD has also been found to raise anandamide levels.
 Since each cannabinoid interacts differently with our ECS, it may be even more beneficial to take CBC along with CBD.